 The Healthy Lucas County chronic disease prevention and management coalition is working to reduce the physical and financial burdens of chronic disease on our community.
 The project’s priorities include increasing smoke-free environments, improving healthy food choices in corner stores, and helping Toledoans in low-income neighborhoods get connected to medical and social services to improve health outcomes.

 The chronic disease prevention and management coalition is partially funded by a three-year Partnerships to Improve Community Health grant from the Centers for Disease Control and Prevention.
 The grant was awarded to the Hospital Council of Northwest Ohio, and partners include the Toledo-Lucas County Health Department, Live Well Greater Toledo and the YMCA and JCC of Greater Toledo.
-Click here for an overview on the strides made in the grant’s first year.

 This project is targeting residents of six underserved Toledo ZIP codes as part of its efforts to alleviate health disparities experienced by some minorities, who have a disproportionate amount of preventable disease, disability and death.
 The infographic below explains how the project’s priorities fit together.